Toka-Mostafa/QA-Task-Futter-Counter/README.md

 This project contains end-to-end tests for the Flutter Counter.

-Because the Flutter UI is rendered inside a CanvasKit WebGL canvas, normal DOM assertions and clicks do not work.
+Because the Flutter UI is drawn inside a canvas, normal DOM-based clicks and assertions do not work.
 These tests demonstrate how to:
-Enable Flutter semantics mode for automation
-Interact with canvas-rendered elements
+  Enable Flutter accessibility semantics mode for automation Interact with canvas-rendered UI elements
-Assert counter values using accessibility nodes Perform multiple increments reliably
+  Assert counter values via accessibility nodes Perform multiple increments reliably

 ---

 ## 📁 Project Structure